Frequently Asked Questions (FAQ)

 Q: What is the Children’s Alopecia Project, (CAP)?

 A: We are the only 501(c) 3 non-profit devoted specifically to helping children living with the hair-loss disease, alopecia areata.
-We do so by raising awareness about alopecia, providing support for children and their families, and building self esteem in children living alopecia.
+We do so by raising awareness about alopecia, providing support for children and their families, and building self-esteem in children living with alopecia.

 Q: Where does the money go?